Does your delivery business require a route with multiple stops? Are you spending way too much time on route planning and optimization activities?

-Google Maps can only allow users to create one route at a time.
-For businesses making multiple deliveries throughout the day and having multiple delivery drivers, an app like Google Maps is not really the most efficient way to plan routes.
+Google Maps route planner can only allow users to create one route at a time.
+For businesses making multiple deliveries throughout the day and having multiple delivery drivers, an app like Google Maps is not really the most efficient way to plan routes with ease.

-If there’s no fixed order of stops you need to follow, then Google Maps app is a good option.
-But if you have to focus and prioritize on certain stops over others, Google Maps wouldn’t allow you to do that.
-All your destinations will be given the same importance by the algorithm on Google Maps.
+If there’s no fixed order of stops you need to follow, then the Google Maps app is a good option.
+But if you have to focus and prioritize certain stops over others, Google Maps trip planner wouldn’t allow you to do that.
+All your route destinations will be given the same importance by the algorithm on Google Maps.

-Another critical aspect for a delivery business is the ability to record electronic proof of delivery.
+Another critical aspect of a delivery business is the ability to collect electronic proof of delivery.
+It can be collected by taking a photo of the delivered parcel and getting a digital signature from the receiver.
 Google Maps doesn’t offer a way to capture electronic proof of delivery through the mobile app.

-There’s no way to generate daily reports related to your delivery tasks when using Google Maps.
+There’s no way to generate daily reports related to your delivery tasks when using Google route planner.
 So there is no way for a business to know the number of successful deliveries or failed deliveries.

 The best way to plan a cost-effective route efficiently is by making use of route planning solutions like Upper Route Planner.

-Upper Route Planner is a route planning and optimization solution that helps individuals, contractors, delivery people, and businesses offering delivery service by creating the most optimal delivery routes.
-It works as a route planning and navigation app for delivery drivers.
+Upper Route Planner is a route planning and optimization solution that helps individuals, contractors, and businesses offering delivery services by creating the most optimal delivery routes.
+It works as a route planning app for delivery managers.

 Upper Route Planner offers some key features like: